hannesrosenbusch/hannesrosenbusch.github.io/_posts/2017-08-01-Distinguishing trust and gullibility through Twitter language.md

 excerpt: "A project in which we compare language profiles for two closely related personality constructs: Trust and gullibility"
 ---

 In this project, we combine survey research with text mining on Twitter.
+In brief, we administered psychological tests to participants measuring their dispositional trust and gullibility.
+Subsequently, we scraped tweets from the participants' Twitter profiles and correlated their language paaterns with their trust and gullibility scores.

+Results
+First, we found that trust and gullibility correlated only weakly (r = .2) with each other.
+Further, we found that the two personality traits were characterized by different and sometimes even opposing laguage patterns (see Figure below).